johnnewcombe/econet-simple-server/PROTOCOL.md

     Byte 5   - Return Code (0 for success)
     Byte 6   - Data Port
     Byte 7-8 - Maximum Block Size
-    Byte 9   - File Leaf Name (this is not sent by ArduinoFS but is sent by L3FS padded with spaces to 12 bytes)

 If everything has been successful, the client and server will move into the data exchange phase at which point file data will be received in blocks of size determined by the maximum block size value.